How to update your iPhone to iOS 12

 You don't need to pony up for one of Apple's new iPhones -- the iPhone XS, the iPhone XS Max or the iPhone XR -- to get Apple's latest mobile operating system.
 Apple will release iOS 12 on Monday, Sept.
-17 as a free upgrade, and the odds are good your current iPhone can run it.
+17 as a free upgrade, and the odds are good your current iPhone ($825 at Amazon Marketplace) can run it.

-iOS 12 will make your iPhone (and iPad (£389 at Amazon.co.uk), too) faster, more secure and less buggy while also adding new features, including tools that track screen time, Memoji, Siri Shortcuts and better notification management.
+iOS 12 will make your iPhone (and iPad ($345 at Amazon Marketplace), too) faster, more secure and less buggy while also adding new features, including tools that track screen time, Memoji, Siri Shortcuts and better notification management.
 See if your iPhone is compatible with iOS 12 and, if so, how you can install it.

 Can my iPhone run iOS 12?